This is a guide covering everything you need to know about monospaced fonts.

 A large block of monospaced font content gets blended or mixed, making it hard to read the content.

-Moreover, monospaced letters aren’t preferred for the web since fonts like Arial, Georgia, and Verdana are easier to read on digital media.
+Moreover, monospaced letters aren’t preferred for the web since fonts like Arial, Georgia, and Verdana is easier to read on digital media.
 Proportional fonts have a regular spacing of characters – each character has its spacing or width.

 It makes it easier for us to recognize a whole word at a glance.